julzaza/wildwitchherbs/_posts/2026-01-20-spring-equinox-across-cultures.md

 Early spring plants required the same protective logic.

-Nettle, sorrel, dandelion, young dock—these were **not** gathered freely.
+Nettle, sorrel, dandelion, young dock were **not** gathered freely.
 They were approached as threshold beings: half-winter, half-alive, carrying medicine and risk together.

 Traditional rules included:
 - gathering at dawn, often in silence
 - leaving offerings of water, cornmeal, or tobacco
-- boiling or fermenting—rarely eating raw
+- boiling or fermenting, rarely eating raw
 - taking less than wanted, preparing gently

 This practical restraint mirrored the broader equinox attitude: **the land is awake, but not yet generous**.